htrahddis-hub/Blockchain-voting/README.md

 Install chrome , sign up and add the Metamask Extension and make an wallet account in metamask.

-## MongoDB
+### MongoDB
 ---
-You need to create your own MongoDB databse instance , follow the Using the MongoDB Atlas UI in this [guide](https://www.mongodb.com/basics/create-database) and make your first databse and name it `Blockchain`.
+You need to create your own MongoDB databse instance , follow the "Using the MongoDB Atlas UI" in this [guide](https://www.mongodb.com/basics/create-database) and make your first databse and name it `Blockchain`.

 ## Installation Step